Broadband for low income families

 - 'Other calls not included in your package' – This looks vague because it is.
 It can cover things like calls to 0845 and 0870 numbers for example

 All those costs might look worrying if you're on a low income.
-Remember that you don't have to use that landline so you’ll only incur the line rental cost each month.
+Remember that you don't have to use that landline so you’ll only incur the line rental cost each month if you choose not to make any calls.

 Will my credit history stop me getting cheap broadband?

 Some broadband providers do no credit checks at all.
 Right now those are NOW Broadband, Plusnet, and Direct Save Telecom.
-If you're really worried about your credit score and want a contract deal, you should check what they have to offer first and foremost.
+If you're really worried about your credit score and want a contract deal, you should check what they have to offer.

 You can check your credit history and score for free at sites including: Experian, Money Supermarket, Clearscore and many others.